Skip to content

 Step 4 — Configuration Retrieval

-The Client calls GET /api/provisioning/client with its MAC address in the mac-address header and the nonce in the x-nonce header.
-The Controller validates the nonce, locates the matching client record, invalidates the nonce, and returns the full client configuration JSON.
+The Client calls GET /api/clients/{uuid} with the provisioning token in the provisioning-token header.
+The Controller validates the token and returns the full client configuration JSON.

 Step 5 — Client Stores Config and Reboots

-The Client stores the received configuration to persistent storage (EEPROM or LittleFS) and reboots into normal operating mode (connect to WiFi → connect to MQTT → normal operation).
+The Client stores the received configuration to persistent storage and reboots into normal operating mode (connect to WiFi → connect to MQTT → normal operation).

 Controller Provisioning